-First Chapter, First Paragraph is hosted by I’d Rather Be At The Beach, you can reach here.
+First Chapter, First Paragraph is hosted by I’d Rather Be At The Beach — you can reach it here.
 Easy to participate.
 Include your book title and author, a picture of the cover, and quote the first (or first two) paragraph(s) from the book.
 Leave your link at the blog site along with a comment on what is posted there.
 Learn about other books people are reading by visiting their blogs and noting their excerpts.

 Today’s First Chapter, First Paragraph is from Lamentation by C. J. Sansom:

 The high chandeliers in the Great Hall of Lincoln’s Inn were ablaze with candles, for it was late afternoon when the play began.
 Most members of Lincoln’s Inn were present the barristers in their robes and their wives in their best costumes.
 After an hour standing watching, my back was starting to ache, and I envied the few elderly and infirm members who had brought stools.

 I’m hosting this Tuesdays’ Tantalizing Teasers which is easy to participate in.
 It may not appear every week but when it does, it will always be on Tuesday.
 To participate, show the title, author, and cover, and choose a random (or not) quote to share with other readers (two or three sentences), and leave a comment with the link to your own tantalizing teaser for the day.
 Here’s my quote from the above book:

 For a few moments I stood transfixed, staring at that awful corpse, the terrible wound in the throat.
 Roger’s eyes were closed, the alabaster face looked peaceful.
 I thought, surely his face should be contorted with horror as he suffered that appalling death? (p.67)

 Would you keep reading?
 Have you read this book already?
 Share your thoughts and leave a link to your own post.
 Enjoy your day!